Nick Ahmed Player Props: Diamondbacks vs. Marlins

 Nick Ahmed At The Plate

-- Ahmed is batting .474 during his last outings and is riding a six-game hitting streak.

-- Ahmed has picked up a hit in 87.5% of his eight games this year, with multiple hits in 37.5% of those games.
+- Ahmed has picked up a hit in seven of nine games this season, with multiple hits three times.

-- He has not hit a long ball in his eight games this season.
+- He has not gone deep in his nine games this year.

 - In three games this season, Ahmed has picked up an RBI, with more than one RBI once.

-- He has scored in three of eight games so far this year.
+- He has scored in three of nine games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.